 The City's water distribution system is divided into two pressure planes, referred to as the upper and lower.
-The JFKWTP is a newer, more energy efficient plant and is operated at maximum capacity whenever possible.
-The Pierce-Burch plant supplies the remaining volume necessary to meet citywide demand.
+The upper-pressure plane is supplied by JFKWTP, which is a newer, more energy efficient plant and is operated at maximum capacity whenever possible.
+The Pierce-Burch Plant supplies the remaining volume necessary to meet citywide demand in the lower pressure plane.
 With this arrangement, the JFKWTP supplies all of the water to the upper pressure plane and a portion of the water that is needed in the lower pressure plane whenever possible throughout the year.
-A combination of electrically driven and gas pumps transfer water from the plants into the distribution system consisting of over 1,300 miles of distribution piping ranging in size from 6 to 54 inches.
-Within the water distribution system, there are ten elevated storage tanks and eight ground storage tanks with a combined capacity of 41.6 million gallons.
+A combination of electrically driven and natural gas pumps transfer water from the plants into the distribution system.
+There are nine elevated storage tanks and eight ground storage tanks with a combined capacity of 41.4 million gallons.

-The City's water transmission system is fully metered and consists of 1,372 miles of concrete cylinder, cast iron, poly-vinyl chloride (PVC), and transite pipes with a minimum diameter of six inches.
+The City's water distribution system is fully metered and consists of 1,392 miles of concrete cylinder, cast iron, polyvinyl chloride (PVC), and ductile iron pipes with a minimum diameter of six inches.
 The entire system meets the minimum standards prescribed by the Texas Fire Insurance Commission, the United States Environmental Protection Agency, and the Texas Natural Resource Conservation Commission.